Skip to main content

 For multi-scenario projects, here is where you set plant in or out of service (e.g. harmonic filter in service using SET, xxx, STATUS=IN for one scenario and SET, xxx, STATUS=OUT for the second scenario).

-psse_ss_set_plant_targetsThis is where we specify POC P and Q targets for our generating system.
+psse_ss_set_plant_targetsThis is where we specify P and Q targets at the POC for our generating system.

 Check the GEN=91003#S1 is set to your generator's definition.